Financial aid & wellbeing

 Student awards & scholarships

-During the 2022/2023 school year, 335 awards and scholarships were distributed, and a total of more than $2.4 million award funds were given to Ted Rogers School of Management students.
+During the 2024/2025 school year, more than 600 awards and scholarships were distributed, and a total of more than $2.8 million award funds were given to Ted Rogers School of Management students.

 Watch as four students describe the life changing awards they received at the Ted Rogers School of Management this academic year.
 On March 1 and March 8 the Student Awards Ceremony celebrated over 200 award recipients and the donors that make these opportunities possible from all five programs of study.
 Check out this news story on who'schampioning the next generation of business leaders at TRSM which showcases some of our exceptional winners.
 All awards and scholarships are found on the AwardSpring (external link, opens in new window) site.